Nebulosa-max/data_analysis_assignment/README.md

 - **Problem 2**: Summary statistics calculated for each feature grouped by class
 - **Problem 3**: Histograms plotted to explore distributions
 - **Problem 4**: Scatter plots created to analyse feature relationships and class separation
+- **Problem 5**: Fitted a linear regression model to analyse the relationship between alcohol and malic acid.
+Plotted the regression line and displayed the R² value to assess the strength of the relationship